 However, the government can release software as OSS when it has unlimited rights to that software.
 The government is not the copyright holder in such cases, but the government can still enforce its rights.
 Although the government cannot directly sue for copyright violation, in such cases it can still sue for breach of license and, presumably, get injunctive relief to stop the breach and money damages to recover royalties obtained by breaching the license (and perhaps other damages as well).

-In addition, a third party who breaches a software license (including for OSS) granted by the government risks losing rights they would normally have due to the "doctrine of unclean hands".
-The doctrine of unclean hands, per law.com, is "a legal doctrine which is a defense to a complaint, which states that a party who is asking for a judgment cannot have the help of the court if he/she has done anything unethical in relation to the subject of the lawsuit.
-Thus, if a defendant can show the plaintiff had 'unclean hands,' the plaintiff's complaint will be dismissed or the plaintiff will be denied judgment."
-So if the government releases software as OSS, and a malicious developer performs actions in violation of that license, then the government's courts need not enforce any of that malicious developer's intellectual rights to that result.
+In addition, a third party who breaches a software license (including for OSS) granted by the government risks losing rights they would normally have due to the “doctrine of unclean hands”.
+The doctrine of unclean hands, per law.com, is “a legal doctrine which is a defense to a complaint, which states that a party who is asking for a judgment cannot have the help of the court if he/she has done anything unethical in relation to the subject of the lawsuit.
+Thus, if a defendant can show the plaintiff had ‘unclean hands,’ the plaintiff’s complaint will be dismissed or the plaintiff will be denied judgment.”
+So if the government releases software as OSS, and a malicious developer performs actions in violation of that license, then the government’s courts might choose to not enforce any of that malicious developer’s intellectual rights to that result.
 In effect, the malicious developer could lose many or all rights over their license-violating result, even rights they would normally have had!
-Since OSS licenses are quite generous, the only license-violating actions a developer is likely to try is to release software under a more stringent license... and those will have little effect once they cannot be enforced in court.
-In short, the government can enforce its licenses, even when it doesn't have the copyright.
+Since OSS licenses are quite generous, the only license-violating actions a developer is likely to try is to release software under a more stringent license… and those will have little effect if they cannot be enforced in court.

 Yes.
 The 2003 MITRE study, “Use of Free and Open Source Software (FOSS) in the U.S. Department of Defense”, for analysis purposes, posed the hypothetical question of what would happen if OSS software were banned in the DoD, and found that OSS “plays a far more critical role in the DoD than has been generally recognized… (especially in) Infrastructure Support, Software Development, Security, and Research”.
 In particular, it found that DoD security “depends on (OSS) applications and strategies”, and that a hypothetic ban “would have immediate, broad, and in some cases strongly negative impacts on the ability of the DoD to analyze and protect its own networks against hostile intrusion.
 This is in part because such a ban would prevent DoD groups from using the same analysis and network intrusion applications that hostile groups could use to stage cyberattacks.
 It would also remove the uniquely (OSS) ability to change infrastructure source code rapidly in response to new modes of cyberattack”.